What Is the Railroad Retirement System?

 The Railroad Retirement program provides benefits to eligible railroad workers and their families that can help provide income security during retirement.
 The eligibility criteria are strict, and the formulas for calculating benefits are exacting, especially if you have also worked for a non-railroad employer and accrued Social Security benefits.
 However, the benefits are relatively generous, making them worthwhile for those who are eligible.

-Although these guidelines can help you assess your expected benefit from the program, for information specific to your situation, contact the local Railroad Retirement Board field offices using the RRB's field office locator.
+Although these guidelines can help you assess your expected benefit from the program, for information specific to your situation, contact the local Railroad Retirement Board field offices using the Railroad Retirement Board's field office locator.